Montana-Media-Arts/440-interactive-performance/README.md

 **Monday**

+Show details need to be finalized.

 - **TODO:**
 - **Due:**
     - Final Project pieces should be complete.

 **Wednesday: 7pm Performance (MANDATORY)**

 Final project pieces performed in the evening.

 NOTE: You _MUST_ be present Wednesday evening for the class performance.
 This is mandatory.
 Dress rehearsals and soundchecks will occur from 1pm-6pm.